allenling/magne/README.rst

 when the amount of ready task reach height water, we will wait until amount of ready task down to low water

-low water default 400 tasks, height water default is 1000 tasks
+set lower water to 400, and height water 1000

 +-------+-----------+----------+
 |       +           +          +